doordeck/slate/source/includes/_errors.md

-406 | Not Acceptable -- You requested a format that isn't json 409 | Conflict - The JWT ID has already been used or there is a database conflict 410 | Gone -- The resource requested has been removed from our servers 429 | Too Many Requests -- You're requesting too many resources!
+406 | Not Acceptable -- You requested a format that isn't json 409 | Conflict - The JWT ID has already been used or there is a database conflict 410 | Gone -- The resource requested has been removed from our servers 423 | Locked -- The resource cannot be updated until an unlock operation is performed 425 | Too Early -- The resource is unavailable until a pending slower operation is completed elsewhere 429 | Too Many Requests -- You're requesting too many resources!
 Slow down!
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- The Doordeck device is offline.
 Please try again later.